What are the Best Texas Medical Schools?

 • TMDSAS requires two additional essays: a Personal Characteristics Essay and an Optional Essay

-The competition to get into the best medical schools in Texas is intense.
+Also, keep in mind that the competition to get into the best medical schools in Texas is intense.
 They tend to accept more in-state students than out-of-state students.

 In-state tuition is also cheaper, meaning you need to be an especially strong candidate when you apply to set yourself apart from the crowd.
-That said, tuition, in general, does tend to be more affordable overall, even among the best medical schools in texas.
+That said, tuition, in general, does tend to be more affordable overall, even among the best medical schools in Texas.

 Refer to the list above to understand the mission statements and specialties of the top medical schools in Texas.
 Pick the schools that most closely match your goals, the type of medicine you plan to practice, and your own values.
 Do not just assume all Texas medical schools are the same; they each have unique aspects that you should look into and thoroughly understand.